-Joseph served in the cavalry, so his deformed foot resulting from an earlier? railroad accident may not have been a problem.
+Joseph served in the cavalry, so his deformed foot resulting from an earlier? train accident may not have been a problem.
+Lillian believes Joseph had been sent to Cuba but that his ship never landed.
+At any rate, his war service provided him with a much-needed pension later in life.